Standing army: Ancient Rome

 Under the reign of Augustus, the first Roman emperor, a standing professional army of the Roman Empire was gradually instituted, with regularized pay.
 This professional force of legionaries was expensive to maintain, but supported the authority of the empire, not only as combat troops but also as provincial police forces, engineers, and guards.
-Legionaries were citizen volunteers entitled to a discharge bounty upon 25 years of honorable service; supplementing the legions were the auxilia, auxiliary forces composed of non-citizens in the provinces who typically earned citizenship as a reward for service.
+Legionaries were citizen volunteers entitled to a discharge bounty upon 25 years of honourable service; supplementing the legions were the auxilia, auxiliary forces composed of non-citizens in the provinces who typically earned citizenship as a reward for service.

+In late antiquity and the early Byzantine period, this system evolved into a more differentiated military structure, in which mobile field armies (comitatenses) were complemented by frontier troops (limitanei) tasked with guarding and policing the imperial borders.

 Post-classical history

 Ottoman Empire

 The first modern standing armies on European soil during the Middle Ages were the Janissaries of the Ottoman Empire, which were formed in the 14th century under Sultan Murad I.